Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 - an error occurred while applying the configuration

-[Fig. 5_en] (Master applying configuration and sending configuration acknowledgement, slave waiting for configuration acknowledgement )
+[Fig. 5_en] (Sender applying configuration and sending configuration acknowledgement, Receiver waiting for configuration acknowledgement )

 #### <a name="Confirming_The_Configuration_link"></a>Confirming the configuration:

-##### Slave Device:
+##### Receiver:
-If a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) is received, the slave device sends an configuration acknowledgement back indicating that it is ready to receive Data and moves on to [Data Transmission](#Data_Transmission_link).
+If a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) is received, the Receiver sends an configuration acknowledgement back indicating that it is ready to receive Data and moves on to [Data Transmission](#Data_Transmission_link).

-If the master device could not apply the configuration, a [configuration error byte](#Configuration_Error_Byte_link) will be received.
+If the Sender could not apply the configuration, a [configuration error byte](#Configuration_Error_Byte_link) will be received.
-In this case, the slave device aborts the "connection" process and waits for a new connection attempt by starting at the [beginning](#Requesting_A_Connection_link) and sending new connection requests.
+In this case, the Receiver aborts the "connection" process and waits for a new connection attempt by starting at the [beginning](#Requesting_A_Connection_link) and sending new connection requests.

-If no configuration acknowledgement byte or configuration error byte was received within a certain timeout, the slave device assumes that the connection is dead and aborts the "connection" process.
+If no configuration acknowledgement byte or configuration error byte was received within a certain timeout, the Receiver assumes that the connection is dead and aborts the "connection" process.
 It then starts at the [beginning](#Requesting_A_Connection_link) by sending new connection requests.

-##### Master Device:
+##### Sender:
-After sending a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) to confirm the configuration, the master device listens for a configuration acknowledgement byte from the slave device.
+After sending a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) to confirm the configuration, the Sender listens for a configuration acknowledgement byte from the Receiver.

-When the master receives a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link), the connection is established successfully and the devices are ready to move on to [Data Transmission](#Data_Transmission_link).
+When the Sender receives a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link), the connection is established successfully and the devices are ready to move on to [Data Transmission](#Data_Transmission_link).